 You’ve heard of Black Friday, and probably even Cyber Monday...but what about Giving Tuesday?
-It may not immediately ring any bells, but it’s an important trend making a big impact for those who need it most.
+It may not immediately ring any bells, but it’s an important trend making a big impact on those who need it most.

 The United Nations Foundation helped designate the Tuesday after Thanksgiving as Giving Tuesday.
 As a response to the shopping frenzy surrounding Black Friday and Cyber Monday, Giving Tuesday is a “global day dedicated to giving back.”
 According to GivingTuesday.org, “charities, families, businesses, community centers, and students around the world will come together for one common purpose: to celebrate generosity and give.”

 Although $46 million may sound like a lot, it’s not much compared to the weekend’s shopping sales.
-In 2014, consumers spent $52.4 billion between online and in-store shopping on Black Friday.
+In 2014, consumers spent $52.4 billion on online and in-store shopping on Black Friday.
 Most of us could definitely practice more charity, and Giving Tuesday is a great way to really show that you care and can benefit you (and others) in more ways than you may think.

 Here are five great reasons to participate:

 There’s proof that giving makes you happier—studies have found that those who gave gifts to others or donated to charity were happier than those who spent their money on items like bills or even gifts for themselves.

 Ask charities for a receipt and you can write off the donation when you fill out next year’s tax return.